houses flooded

 Learning from past flood and other natural hazard events

-As part of the flood resilience program, the post-event review capability (PERC) provides research and independent reviews of large flood events.
-It seeks to answer questions related to aspects of flood resilience, flood risk management and catastrophe intervention.
-It looks at what has worked well (identifying best practice) and opportunities for further improvements.
+As part of the flood resilience program, the post-event review capability (PERC) provided research and independent reviews of large flood events.
+It sought to answer questions related to aspects of flood resilience, flood risk management and catastrophe intervention.
+It looked at what has worked well (identifying best practice) and opportunities for further improvements.

 Since 2013 PERC was used to analyze various flood events.
-The knowledge gained is consolidated to make it available to anyone interested in progress on flood risk management.
-The Alliance as well as Zurich in its policy work, are also engaging in dialogue with authorities to provide them with knowledge and best practices.
-In addition, PERC is now used to analyze wildfires as another relevant and swiftly emerging climate change hazard.
+The knowledge gained was consolidated to make it available to anyone interested in progress on flood risk management.
+The Alliance as well as Zurich in its policy work, were also engaging in dialogue with authorities to provide them with knowledge and best practices.
+In addition, PERC was used to analyze wildfires as another relevant and swiftly emerging climate change hazard.
 See more on the PERC findings as well as the underlying, recurrent issues that PERCs have highlighted here:

 Keeping track of the Alliance objectives